-Mergers & Acquisitions Comparative Guide - Corporate/Commercial Law - Isle of Man
+Mergers & Acquisitions Comparative Guide

 - the scheme of arrangement was proposed and approved in accordance with the statutory procedure.

-So long as the scheme appears fair and reasonable, the court will be unlikely to judge its commercial merits.
-Although the court's role in a scheme is not a mere formality, on a takeover scheme, the court tends to take a great degree of comfort from the fact that:
+As long as the scheme appears fair and reasonable, the court will be unlikely to judge its commercial merits.
+Although the court's role in a scheme is not a mere formality, in a takeover scheme, the court tends to take a great degree of comfort from the fact that:

 - independent financial advisers have advised on the fairness of the scheme; and